mkalinowski2/ignus-h3-templates/templates/Firewalk_1.7/index.md

 		* Pandora box with 5000 experience (100 frequency)
 		* Pandora box with 10000 experience (50 frequency)
 	* The following objects have spawn max limit:
+		* Dwellings of each level from 2-5: 2
 		* Library of Enlightenment - 1
 		* Mercenary Camp - 5
 		* Marletto Tower - 5